 If you lose your COBRA coverage, you may be able to sign up for a Washington Healthplanfinder plan during a 60-day special enrollment window.
 Try to apply and select your plan through Washington Healthplanfinder before your COBRA coverage ends to make sure there’s no gap in coverage.

 That depends.
 Major insurance providers, including Premera Blue Cross, Lifewise Health Plan, Coordinated Care, Kaiser Permanente and others, offer Washington Healthplanfinder plans, but not all doctors accept them.
 The insurance company websites include links to search for doctors in their networks, but you should double check with your doctor’s office to see whether a certain doctor or practice will accept a Washington Healthplanfinder plan.

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs, depending on age, income and disability, or caregiver status.
 Such families, if they choose to enroll in different programs, may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

 If you’re not sure what makes the most sense for your family, get free advice from a certified insurance broker.

-This guide was updated on Aug.
-24 with new information about the extension of enhanced subsidies.
+This guide was updated on Feb.
+3, 2023, with information about open enrollment.

 This story is provided by AARP Washington.
 Visit the AARP Washington page for more news, events, and programs affecting retirement, health care, and more.